korfuri/awesome-monorepo/README.md

 * [Git LFS](https://git-lfs.github.com/) improves the handling of large files in Git.
 * [GVFS](https://github.com/Microsoft/GVFS) virtualizes the file system beneath your git repo so that git and all tools see what appears to be a normal repo, but GVFS only downloads objects as they are needed.
 Windows only.
 * [SlothFS](https://gerrit.googlesource.com/gitfs/+/HEAD/docs/manual.md) is similar to GVFS, but read-only.
 It works on Linux and OSX.
+* [git subtree](https://github.com/apenwarr/git-subtree) merges and splits subtrees from your project into subprojects and back.
+    * [git subsplit](https://github.com/dflydev/git-subsplit) automates and simplifies the process of managing one-way read-only subtree splits.

 #### Scaling info